ncatlab/nlab-content/pages/0/0/3/1/1300/content.md

 ## Terminology

 In our definition this notion is equivalent to [[topologizing filter]]; though for some authors the latter notion slightly differs.
-Stenstroem says Gabriel topology instead of Gabriel filter, because all Gabriel filters form a basis of nieghborhoods of $0$ for a topology on $R$.
+Stenstroem says Gabriel topology instead of Gabriel filter, because all Gabriel filters form a basis of neighborhoods of $0$ for a topology on $R$.

 ## Properties